onestardao/WFGY/TensionUniverse/BlackHole/Q034_quantum_classical_crossover.md

 1. `QC_Mode_Switcher`

-   * Role: given a description of a physical system and environment, output a soft decision indicating whether the downstream reasoning should treat the system in a quantum mode, classical mode, or mixed mode.
+   * Role: given a description of a physical system and environment, output a soft decision indicating whether the downstream reasoning should treat the system in a quantum mode, classical mode or mixed mode.
    * Interface:

-     * Inputs: text or structured description embeddings that include system type, scale, environment, and task sensitivity.
+     * Inputs: text or structured description embeddings that include system type, scale, environment and task sensitivity.
      * Outputs: a small vector of mode weights, for example `[p_quantum, p_classical, p_mixed]`, and an internal estimate of `Tension_QC`.

 2. `QC_Tension_Head`

    * Role: provide an auxiliary head on top of an AI model that estimates `Tension_QC(m; k, r)` at one or more conceptual scales from the internal representation.
    * Interface:

      * Inputs: intermediate model states and optional scale indicators.
      * Outputs: estimated tension values and decomposed contributions from `DeltaS_Q` and `DeltaS_env`.